 - Step 6: Follow the on-screen instructions to delete the third-party antivirus completely and reboot your system.

 Many gamers have reported getting an unresponsive taskbar after uninstalling the security software, especially while deleting heavy software like Norton or Avast.
-In such cases, you can follow our step-by-step guide to fix the unresponsive taskbar in Windows 10 or higher systems.

 11. Use Port Forwarding